 The bottom line is, valuing the opinions of others is not necessarily a negative thing – especially when they are people we trust and respect.
 However, if you don’t place value on your own personal ambitions, and turn them into tangible life changes, then who else will?

 So next time you spiral into a negative thought pattern, convincing yourself that others know better, have a little faith in yourself.
-Validation from others only matters as much as you let it, and self-fulfilment must come from within!
+Validation from others only matters as much as you let it, and self-fulfillment must come from within!